Telenav/cactus/README.md

   * That version numbers for projects developed using it are (at least) 3-digit dewey-decimal, with an optional `-` separated suffix like Maven's magic `-SNAPSHOT` suffix - roughly [semantic versioning](https://semver.org/) compatible
-  * That all pom files for _java projects_ that are members of a given _project family_ will use the same version string, and should be managed for that
+  * That all pom files for _Java projects_ that are members of a given _project family_ will use the same version string, and should be managed by that
-  * That superpoms - _shared configuration POMs_ may have their own versioning scheme (still 3-digit
-    as described above, but not necessarily the same string as code-containing POMs use, since these are likely to change less often)
+  * That superpoms (_shared configuration POMs_) may have their own versioning scheme (still 3-digit as described above, but not necessarily the same string as code-containing POMs use, since these are likely to change less often)
-  * Bill-of-materials POMs also may have their own versions - since these are useless as dependencies for anything and need not be published, their version is largely irrelevant, but since it is difficult to avoid publishing them to Maven central using the Nexus plugin, their versions will be bumped if they have been published before when automating version changes
+  * Bill-of-materials POMs (BOMs) also may have their own versions - since these are useless as dependencies for anything and need not be published, their version is largely irrelevant, but since it is difficult to avoid publishing them to Maven central using the Nexus plugin, their versions will be bumped if they have been published before when automating version changes
   * That versions of things that may need their versions bumped are managed with Maven _properties_, and changing a property will change a dependency's version

-Cactus' `BumpVersionMojo` is the heart of version management here, and goes to great lengths to _guarantee_ that versioning is accurate and reflects the actual changes you are trying to push or publish.
+Cactus' `bump-version` Mojo is the heart of version management here, and goes to great lengths to _guarantee_ that versioning is accurate and reflects the actual changes we are trying to push or publish.
 Specifically:

-  * Superpom pom files are checked against published versions of them from Maven central.
+  * Superpoms are checked against versions published on Maven central.
 If they exist on Maven central and are not identical, then the version of the superpom is bumped.
   * If a superpom's version is changed, then that change will cascade through every POM that references it as a parent, if necessary, causing the versions of those POM files (if they declare their